magento/devdocs/guides/v2.1/release-notes/anonymous-api-security.md

 Magento 2 allows some web APIs to be accessed by unauthenticated (anonymous) users.
 Many of these APIs allow a customer to have a robust shopping experience on the website without having to log in.

 A subset of these APIs can return information about products, promotions, and storefronts that a merchant might consider proprietary.
-For example, Catalog module APIs can provide information about pricing information, quantity, and items that are currently not for sale.
-The CMS module could provide information about upcoming promotional landing pages and coupons, while the Store module could provide sensitive information about how the Store is configured.
+For example, Catalog module APIs can provide information about an item's pricing and quantity, as well as items that are currently not for sale.
+The CMS module could reveal information about upcoming promotional landing pages and coupons, while the Store module could provide sensitive information about how the Store is configured.

 For this reason, by default, Magento 2 now prevents anonymous users from accessing the APIs that could reveal sensitive information.
-When the feature is enabled, the affected APIs require administrator privileges to be executed.
+When the feature is enabled, the user must have administrator privileges to execute the affected APIs.

 The following table lists the APIs that are no longer available to the anonymous user by default: